 Some of the projects will have a content writer involved and they will be responsible for creating content.
 But even there, as a client, they need to leverage your knowledge of your business in order to give us a really good perspective to work from.
 Is it possible for a client not to be involved in the creation of a website?
 Pretty much, no.

 We have some clients who want to be very hands off and it actually makes our process really difficult because again, we’re not able to leverage their knowledge of their business.
 Plus if they’re not involved, they need to be giving us feedback.
 It’s difficult to kind of ascertain what their preferences are for design and functionality without their involvement.

-So generally it’s probably not a good idea not to be involved or to minimally involve yourself in a project.
+Generally, it’s probably not a good idea not to be involved or to minimally involved in a project.